karenc/db-migrator/README.rst

 mark
 ----

-Mark a migration as completed or not completed.
+Mark a migration as completed, not completed or deferred.

 Example usage::